scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 ### Did it work?

 Yes!
-At least in the limited use cases I was targetting.
+At least in the limited use cases I was targeting.
 I set out to achieve the following as a minimum:

 * Extract the data from a cube view and write this as a csv to an S3 bucket
 * Trigger a TI processes